bohdaq/rust-web-server/FAQ.md

 ### Solution
 Compiler will throw a warning, to eliminate this warning some of the methods named starting with underscore `_`.

+## Problem 16
+I can see logs in the commandline, how can I see logs from server via http?

+### Solution
+Simply output console output to file `./rws > out.txt` and open the file via `http://hostname:port/out.txt`.
+Logs will be appended to file, so the log file may become large and potentially even fill the filesystem.